Tom Clancy's Splinter Cell: Chaos Theory: Reception

 Avery Score of GameSpot gave the mobile version a score of 8.6 out of 10 and called it "a terrific game in its own right, even if it doesn't stray far from the established formula."
 Likewise, Levi Buchanan of IGN gave the same version a score of 8.8 out of 10 and said it was "definitely not a one-touch game.
 It's complex, but Gameloft's control scheme and pacing compensate for the limited input of a handset.
 Gameloft rarely stumbles with their offerings, and Chaos Theory is no exception.
 When it pops up on your deck, download it.
 Your may get that familiar feeling, but that's certainly oodles better than that rot-gut anger you feel after downloading a stinker."

-Non-video-game publications gave the game some favourable reviews.
+Non-video-game publications gave the game some favorable reviews.
 Maxim gave the game a perfect ten and stated: "No longer is there just one way to solve a treacherous night mission before the enemy picks up your audio signature: stealth will pay off just as well as good old-fashioned ultraviolence."
 The Sydney Morning Herald gave the Xbox, PC and PS2 versions all five stars and called it "Visually spectacular and hugely rewarding."
 However, the same newspaper also gave the DS version half of that score (two-and-a-half stars) and said that the frustration "is compounded by the choppy, stuttering frame rate of the 3D visuals, making the already convoluted controls feel twice as sluggish.
 Even the menu screens seem slow to respond - a sure sign that the DS is being pushed beyond its capabilities."
-The New York Times gave the game a favourable review and stated that "Perhaps Sam is just getting older, perfecting his skills while losing some feistiness.
+The New York Times gave the game a favorable review and stated that "Perhaps Sam is just getting older, perfecting his skills while losing some feistiness.
 His games are following the same path, with increasingly sophisticated, deep gameplay but a little less flair."
 Jim Schaefer of Detroit Free Press gave the Xbox version three stars out of four, stating, "I'll reserve a four-star rating for the next time this series takes big leaps.
 In this latest edition, there's nothing so new that you'll stop and say, 'Whoa.'
 But Chaos Theory is true to the things that make Splinter Cell games so good."

+Sales

+Splinter Cell: Chaos Theory was a commercial success, selling 2.5 million units by the end of March 2005.
+By March 17, 2005, the series had sold an overall total of 10 million copies.

+Awards

 Chaos Theory was a finalist for PC Gamer US's "Best Action Game 2005" and "Best Multiplayer Game 2005" awards, which ultimately went to F.E.A.R. and Battlefield 2, respectively.
+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Chaos Theory for "Action/Adventure Game of the Year", "Outstanding Achievement in Sound Design", and "Outstanding Character Performance - Male".